Join la mèche

 To see the things I aspire to come true.

-How can we act at an individual level to make a difference?
+What can we do at an individual level to make a difference?

-First of all, listening to the social justice movements, I think this is very important.
-Voices are being heard in the public space and in the media and we have to take time to listen to them, to see them, to hear them, to digest them too.
-And we have to listen to the people who know better than us because I think we are all imperfect beings, we all have to learn from the people who can teach us.
-And even I have no background or training in terms of the environment, ecology or biodiversity, but I am in politics to learn and I know that there are many people who are professionals and experts and they are there to help me move forward.
+First of all listening to the social justice movements, I think that’s a very important thing.
+Voices are carried into the public and media space and we need to take the time to listen to them, to see them, to hear them, and to digest them too.
+And we need to listen to people who know better than we do, because I think we are all imperfect beings, that we all need to learn from people who can teach us.
+And even I have no background and no training whatsoever in terms of the environment, ecology, biodiversity but I’m in politics to learn and I know that there are many people who are professionals and experts and they are there to help me move forward.

-What are the three things or three steps that are necessary to change the world?
+What are the three things or the three essential steps to change the world?

-I think the first thing is to change yourself before you change the world, and that will come in four steps.
-There's a quote I often repeat at the end of my yoga classes and that is:
+I think the first thing is to change ourselves before changing the world, and that will come in four stages.
+There’s a quote I often repeat at the end of my yoga classes:

 What should the new world community look like?

-It will come in all sizes, all shapes, all colours, all possible forms of identity, it will be flamboyant.
+It will have all sizes, all shapes, all colors, all possible identities, it will be flamboyant.

 Thank you